 Boulware Springs Nature Park – 3300 SE 15th St., Gainesville, FL.
 No off-lease area.
 Boulware Springs is a trailhead for the 17-mile Gainesville-Hawthorne State Trail.
 Picnic facilities are available as well as an area for parking and unloading horses to ride along the state trail.

 Cofrin Nature Park – 4810 NW 8th Avenue, Gainesville, FL.
 No off-lease area.
 Features a half-mile long hiking trail.
-Once a horse farm, much of this park is returning to forest through natural succession.
+Once a horse farm, much of this park is returning to the forest through natural succession.

 Depot Park – Located at 874 SE 4 St, Gainesville, FL.
 Not a “dog park” but they are extremely pet-friendly.
 You can take your pet anywhere there, even the Top A Top convenience store.

 Dogwood Park – Located at 5505 SW Archer Road, a private membership dog park offering 15 acres of tree-shaded fun with two ponds for your dogs to play off-leash.
 All visitors must present proof of rabies and male dogs over 7 months must be neutered.
 There is a $12 +tax day use fee that is credited towards membership if you sign up the day you visit.
-Also offers Doggie Daycare and overnight Family Style Boarding.
+It also offers Doggie Daycare and overnight Family Style Boarding.
 These require a separate application, proof of vaccinations, and a 3-hour scheduled trial visit.

 Forest Dog Park – 4501 SW 20th Ave, Gainesville, FL.
 Free Dog Park.
 Leisure spot for basketball, football & soccer, with a picnic shelter, off-leash pet area & restrooms.

 Haisley Lynch Park – 450 S Main St, Gainesville, FL.
 Free dog park.
 The refurbished 1.4-acre park includes a fenced off-leash dog area and a garden featuring 100 percent native Florida plants.